-Law 532, which considers tax incentives for renewable energy projects and Law 443, which considers geothermal exploration and exploitation.
-In 2020, as reported by the Government approximately 48% of Nicaragua's total energy mix included renewable sources such as geothermal, wind, solar and hydroelectricity.
+Law 443 of Exploration and Exploitation of Geothermal Resources, as amended, (Law 443) provides tax incentives for the geothermal sector.
 Article 68 of Law 443 establishes that those entities involved in geothermal exploration and exploitation under the category of "Generation of Electric Energy from Renewable Sources" in accordance with Law 532, will have the tax incentives contained in article 7 of such law.
 Law 443 provides for an income tax holiday for geothermal projects for a period of 10 years from the commercial operation date of the plant (or unit).

-On September 11, 2020, Law No. 1037, Law for the Reform and Addition of Law No. 532, Law for the Promotion of Electricity Generation with Renewable Sources, brought upon important transformations in the energy sector.
-The purpose of this reform is to amend the price of energy and to achieve a reduction of electric energy fees.
-The reform allows the renewable energy generators to negotiate the reduction of the prices agreed to in their contracts (i.e. PPAs) with the distributors.
-The generators that reduce their prices will benefit from an exemption of income tax (IR) and the final minimum IR payment for a maximum additional period of five (5) years, in the case of geothermal generators.
+On September 11, 2020, Law No. 1037, Law for the Reform and Addition of Law No. 532, brought upon important transformations in the energy sector.
+The purpose of this reform was to amend the price of energy and to achieve a reduction of electric energy fees.
+The reform allowed the renewable energy generators to negotiate the reduction of the prices agreed to in their contracts (i.e. PPAs) with the distributors.
+The generators that reduced their prices benefited from an exemption of income tax (IR) and the final minimum IR payment for a maximum additional period of 5 years, in the case of geothermal generators.
 The maximum date for applying for this benefit was October 31, 2020.